 Jorge Sampaio was born in Lisbon on September 18th 1939.
-He is married to Maria José Ritta and has two children.
+He was married to Maria José Ritta and had two children.

 He studied music from a very early age and due to his father’s career – a doctor who specialised in public health – he spent long periods of his childhood in the United States and in England.
 He attended secondary school at Pedro Nunes and Passos Manuel lycées.

 In 1961 he graduated in Law from Lisbon University.
 Whilst at university he was involved in various academic activities that marked the start of persistent political action against the dictatorship.
 He was elected President of the student’s union of the Faculty of Law in 1960-61 and Secretary-General of the Federation of Students Associations in 1961-62.
 In this capacity he became involved in the students crisis in the early 60s, which led to a widespread revolt that shook the regime considerably and lasted until the 25th of April, 1974.

 Meanwhile he took up a legal career.
 He became a member of the board of the Law Association, playing an important role in the defence of political prisoners.

 In 1969, he stood for parliamentary elections to the National Assembly as a member of the CDE (Electoral Democratic Commission), opposing the ruling dictatorship.
 Politically active, he participated in the resistance movements, working towards a socialist-inclined democratic alternative.